bernhardAxonIvy/doc/source/designer-guide/data-modeling/data-classes.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Over time the amount of attributes in a Data Class may become excessive.
-This decreases the maintainability and reusability of your process
+This decreases the maintainability and re-usability of your process
 logic.
 Therefore the editor allows you to extract multiple attributes
 from an existing Data Class into a new Data Class.
 The extracted
 attributes will be replaced with a delegate field for the new Data